pedropaulosuzuki/duckstation-gpl/README.md

 ### Linux

-The only supported version of DuckStation for Linux are the AppImage and Flatpak in the releases page.
-If you installed DuckStation from another source or distribution (e.g. EmuDeck), you should contact the packager for support, we have no control over it.

-The release on [Flathub](https://flathub.org/apps/org.duckstation.DuckStation) is official, and synchronized with the latest rolling/stable release on GitHub.

-You **should not** install DuckStation from unofficial repositories such as the AUR, they are **known to be broken**.
+Below are instructions on how to install the AppImage and Flatpak versions.

 #### AppImage

 The AppImages require a distribution equivalent to Ubuntu 22.04 or newer to run.

- - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.AppImage`.
+ - Go to https://github.com/Trixarian/duckstation-gpl/releases/tag/preview, and download `duckstation-x64.AppImage`.
  - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.

 #### Flatpak

- - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download `duckstation-x64.flatpak`.
+ - Go to https://github.com/Trixarian/duckstation-gpl/releases/tag/preview, and download `duckstation-x64.flatpak`.
  - Run `flatpak install ./duckstation-x64.flatpak`.

-or, if you have FlatHub set up:
- - Run `flatpak install org.duckstation.DuckStation`.

 Use `flatpak run org.duckstation.DuckStation` to start, or select `DuckStation` in the launcher of your desktop environment.
 Follow the Setup Wizard to get started.